m-labs/artiq/doc/manual/installing.rst

 Installing ARTIQ
 ================

-ARTIQ can be installed using the Nix (on Linux) or Conda (on Windows or Linux) package managers.
+ARTIQ can be installed using the Nix (on Linux) or MSYS2 (on Windows) package managers.
+Using Conda is also possible on both platforms but not recommended.

-Nix is an innovative, robust, fast, and high-quality solution that comes with a larger collection of packages and features than Conda.
-However, Windows support is poor (using it with Windows Subsystem for Linux still has many problems) and Nix can be harder to learn.

-Conda has a more traditional approach to package management, is much more limited, slow, and lower-quality than Nix, but it supports Windows and it is simpler to use when it functions correctly.

-In the current state of affairs, we recommend that Linux users install ARTIQ via Nix and Windows users install it via Conda.

 .. _installing-nix-users: